ergest/sql_patterns/Book/chap5.md

 FROM
     cte_test_data;
 ```
-This works really well in all cases.
-There is another option.
-Cloud warehouses like BigQuery offer a `SAFE_DIVIDE()` function which returns `NULL` in the case of divide-by-zero error.
-Then you simply deal with `NULL` values using `COALESCE()` like above.
-Snowflake offers a similar function called `DIV0()` which automatically returns 0 if there's a division by zero error.
-DuckDB on the other hand seems to handle divide by zero directly without throwing an error.

 ### Comparing Strings
 I said earlier that strings are the easiest way to store any kind of data (numbers, dates, strings) but strings also have their own issues, especially when you're trying to join on a string field.